Obviously Five Believers

 It’s the signal we’ve been waiting for.
 Time has come to park the car and go hunting for a place to eat.

 We find a table and sit down.
 Lark Skyrider orders a beer.
-Then he orders a bottle of red wine, another beer and asks the waitress to bring us something to eat.

 After a short power talk, Raymond and I decide to go for the catfish.
 Lark Skyrider wants a steak.
 And The Kid?
-What about you, Kid?

-The pimples on The Kids face light up like fireworks.
+The pimples on The Kid’s face light up like fireworks.

 Lark Skyrider taps his lap.